guardian/consent-management-platform/README.md

 Reports the user's preferences for each of the TCFv2 purposes, the last CMP event status, custom vendor consents, flag if GDPR applies, the TC string and addtlConsent string.

-If the user is in the USA, it will be `undefined`.
+If the user is neither in the USA or Australia, it will be `undefined`.

 Unlike the [`__tcfapi`](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#how-does-the-cmp-provide-the-api), all ten consents will have a set boolean value, defaulting to `false` where no explicit consent was given.